ottemo/ultimo/README.md

-Ultimo - Demo Store for the Ottemo Platform
+David Lawrence Store for the Ottemo Platform
 ==========

 ## License